henri/spb/README.md

   * [Cubes OS](https://www.qubes-os.org/)
   * [Kasm Workspaces](https://kasmweb.com/)

-If you test it and it works on your operating system leave a comment :) or let me know it is not working.
+If you test SPB and it works on your operating system leave a comment :) or let me know it is not working.
 Currently there are no plans to make this work on Microsoft Windows.
 It may work within the WLS?
 Give it a try and let me know!

-At this stage the script is configured by direct editing.
-At some point perhaps a config file will be a thing?
-See the [road map](https://github.com/henri/spb/blob/main/900.roadmap.md) for details.

 If you decide to setup a [scheduled automatic update](https://github.com/henri/spb/blob/main/700.spb-add-to-user-crontab.bash), then you should trust that I am not going to add any malicious code into this system in the future and that the security of my systems are good enough to prevent someone else pushing malware into the code base.
 This applies to any software (not just SPB) which automatically updates (even if it is open source).
 You must alwasy trust the developers sufficiently if you enable auto-updates.
 This is why by design SPB will not automatically enable auto-updates.
 SPB expects that if you enable automatic updates you are intentionally placing trust in me to not mess with your system(s) deliberately and that I will secure my systems as the developer sufficiently to protect the SPB code base and build processes less, they break my security in order to take advantage of yours.
 Remember that any software system which automatically updates via the internet has these same risks.